monero-project/monero-site/_i18n/en/resources/user-guides/ledger-wallet-cli.md

 4. Your Ledger needs to be plugged in and the Ledger Monero app should be running.

-5. Either your daemon (`monerod.exe`) should be running and preferably be fully synced or you should connect to a remote node.
+5. Either your @daemon (`monerod.exe`) should be running and preferably be fully synced or you should connect to a remote node.

 Now that we're sufficiently prepared, let's start!